José Mayans

 José Miguel Ángel Mayans (born 19 March 1957) is an Argentine Justicialist Party politician.
 He sits in the Argentine Senate representing Formosa Province in the parliamentary bloc of the Frente de Todos.

-Mayans has been described as a "fanatic anti-abortion lobbyist" despite being part of the progressive-leaning Frente de Todos.
+Mayans is considered a close ally of longtime Formosa governor Gildo Insfrán.
+Mayans has been described as a "fanatic anti-abortion lobbyist" despite being part of the progressive-leaning Peronist movement.
 His conservative views have, at times, put him at odds with Peronist presidents Cristina Fernández de Kirchner and Alberto Fernández.

+Political career

-Mayans was elected to the Argentine Senate in 2001, and has been re-elected three times: in 2005, 2011, and 2017.
+Mayans was elected to the Argentine Senate in 2001, and has been re-elected four times: in 2005, 2011, 2017, and 2023.
 After having served as vice-president of the Front for Victory bloc for 17 years, he was elected as president of the Frente de Todos bloc upon the coalition's establishment in 2019.
 Prior to being elected to the Senate, he was a member of the Chamber of Deputies of Formosa from 1987 to 2001.

+Since 2024, he has been Vice President of the Justicialist Party.

+Personal life

+Mayans is a devout Roman Catholic.

+Mayans has faced recurring intestinal hemorrhage complications.
+In October 2022, Mayans initially fell ill with a serious intestinal bleed and was hospitalized in Formosa.
+He was then medically transferred by air to the Hospital Italiano in Buenos Aires for surgery and specialized care.
+After undergoing surgery, he remained hospitalized for about two months, eventually being discharged in early December 2022 and recovering at home.